Church End-of-Year Giving Statement Template

 IRS Language Requirements (Quick Checklist)

-According to Internal Revenue Service Publication 1771, a proper acknowledgment should include:
+According to IRS Publication 1771, a proper acknowledgment should include:

 If your church provides goods or services in exchange for part of the gift, the statement must separate deductible and non-deductible amounts.